Sega development studios: 2000–2004

 Jet Set Radio on the Dreamcast was one of the innovative titles earning praise at the time.

 Sega's software development teams were split off into separate companies on April 21, 2000.
 Each were headed by their own president with their own philosophies, and they were responsible for their own finances.
 A year later, Sega officially announced their withdrawal from the console hardware market on January 31, 2001, to develop games for other hardware.
 All the different companies established supported different consoles after ending support for the Dreamcast, with the Xbox being supported by WOW Entertainment, Hitmaker and Smilebit, the GameCube being supported by Sonic Team and Amusement Vision and the PlayStation 2 being supported by Overworks, AM2, United Game Artists and Smilebit.
 Tetsuya Mizuguchi, head of United Game Artists, saw this initially as a move of Sega of being more similar to Hollywood, where distribution and development were becoming more and more separated.
 Toshihiro Nagoshi recalls this period as labour of love from Sega, "teaching the creatives the way of managing a business".
 Hisao Oguchi who lead Hitmaker, however, had a suspicion that this structure was made to ultimately separate the creators who were able to make profit and the ones who didn't, as they were many projects that didn't hit the mark, and at one point Sega was hiring hundreds of developers a year, effecting costs that were no longer manageable.
 Nonetheless, journalists praised the innovation of Sega's titles during this period as a "brief moment of remarkable creativity.
+Dreamcast games Rez, Jet Set Radio and Shenmue are considered as some of the best games of all time.

 Arcade machines that dispense cards ended up being very successful for Sega.

 In the end, Yuji Naka, who lead Sonic Team, was considered to be the most successful in home software development, with Oguchi at Hitmaker being the arcade counterpart.
 Sonic Team produced the high selling Sonic games and Phantasy Star Online, which won several awards within the Japanese game industry.
 Hitmaker originated the successful genre of card-based arcade games in Japan, which started with Derby Owners Club's support for game progression via IC cards, and continued with World Club Champion Football, which advanced the concept with a flat panel reader and library of cards for football players, giving it the added dimension of trading, among other titles like The Key of Avalon.